Tnwmack/Mastermind/README.md

 ## Future Goals

  - Implement a simulated annealing solver
+ - Implement a genetic algorithm for the genetic algorithm tuning parameters
  - Replace WinForms with WPF/UWP (or possibly Blazor and convert to a web app)

 Trevor Mack